 What to Do If There’s Something Wrong with System Restore

 If there are any issues with System Restore in a previous Restore point, you will get an error screen after the Restart.
-To solve this problem, you need to start an Advanced recovery which can only be achieved through Safe mode.
+To solve this problem, you need to start an Advanced recovery, which can only be achieved through Safe mode.

-Go to “Start -> Change Advanced Startup Options -> Advanced Startup -> Restart Now.”
+To run System Restore in Safe mode, go to “Start -> Change Advanced Startup Options -> Advanced Startup -> Restart Now.”

-System Restore comes in handy when you run into problems such as the ‘Bad System Config Info’ error or a malfunction in the Settings app.
+System Restore generally comes in handy when you run into problems such as the ‘Bad System Config Info’ error or a malfunction in the Settings app.
 It helps you get rid of any unknown entity that infects your system.
 It’s a time-tested and frequently-used tool to go back to a definite state of optimal health for your PC or laptop.